 Unless stated to the contrary, the copyright to all text and images used in this compilation is owned by the Cotswold Motoring Museum and Toy Collection, Bourton on the Water or their contributors.
-Those images for which others own the copyright are acknowledged in the Captions and Credits section at the end of each chapter or within the chapter itself.
 Reference to and acknowledgement of Intellectual Property of other authors is indicated through web links within the document or footnotes to the text.